quirozfm/Air-Toxin-Cancer-vs-Demographics-Analysis/README.md

 2. Rectifying any data entry errors
 3. Transforming variables as needed for analysis

-# Insert your R code for Data Cleaning here

 ## Exploratory Data Analysis
 ___________________________________________
 The cleaned data was then explored to identify any interesting patterns or relationships among the variables.
 This included: